 New Year’s Party Snack

 No new year’s party is complete without food.
 If we didn’t have food, Martha Stewart would be so sad.
 So of course we make a Happy New Year snack to recreate the big ball drop!
 We use a cupcake, a coffee stirrer, and doughnut holes.
 Sometimes you get lucky and the “ball” even slides down just like the real ball drop!

 New Year’s Adjectives

 We do an adjective lesson where each student comes to the SmartBoard and the class describes their friends!
-I write the the adjectives on the board and snap a picture.
-Each child gets the picture to take home.
+I write the adjectives on the board and snap a picture.
+Each child gets a picture to take home.
 This is a great way to start the 2nd half of the wear by boosting everyone’s confidence and strengthening the bond of your class.
-This is a great community building activity!
+This is a great community-building activity!

-And finally we make our class promise.
-We share all the things we promise to do to make the new year awesome.
+And finally, we make our class promise.
+We share everything we promise to do to make the new year awesome.
 At the end, we all sign our names and we display our class promise as a reminder of how awesome we are and how awesome we can be!

 New Years Resolutions And Comprehension